Expander graphs are globally synchronizing: Abstract

 \section{Abstract}

-The Kuramoto model is a prototypical model used for rigorous mathematical analysis in the field of synchronisation and nonlinear dynamics.
-A realisation of this model consists of a collection of identical oscillators with interactions given by a network, which we identify respectively with vertices and edges of a graph.

-In this paper, we show that a graph with sufficient expansion must be globally synchronising, meaning that the Kuramoto model on such a graph will converge to the fully synchronised state with all the oscillators with same phase, for every initial state up to a set of measure zero.
-In particular, we show that for any $\varepsilon > 0$ and $p \geq (1 + \varepsilon) (\log n) / n$, the Kuramoto model on the Erd\H{o}s--Rényi graph $G(n, p)$ is globally synchronising with probability tending to one as $n$ goes to infinity.
-This improves on a previous result of Kassabov, Strogatz and Townsend and solves a conjecture of Ling, Xu and Bandeira.
-We also show that the Kuramoto model is globally synchronising on any $d$-regular Ramanujan graph with $d \geq 600$ and that, for the same range of degrees, a $d$-regular random graph is typically globally synchronising.
+The Kuramoto model is fundamental to the study of synchronization.
+It consists of a collection of oscillators with interactions given by a network, which we identify respectively with vertices and edges of a graph.
+In this paper, we show that a graph with sufficient expansion must be globally synchronizing, meaning that a homogeneous Kuramoto model of identical oscillators on such a graph will converge to the fully synchronized state with all the oscillators having the same phase, for every initial state up to a set of measure zero.
+In particular, we show that for any $\varepsilon > 0$ and $p \geq (1 + \varepsilon) (\log n) / n$, the homogeneous Kuramoto model on the Erd\H{o}s--Rényi random graph $G(n, p)$ is globally synchronizing with probability tending to one as $n$ goes to infinity.
+This improves on a previous result of Kassabov, Strogatz, and Townsend and solves a conjecture of Ling, Xu, and Bandeira.
+We also show that the Kuramoto model is globally synchronizing on any $d$-regular Ramanujan graph, and on typical $d$-regular graphs, for $d \geq 600$.